 We’ve changed churches eight times in 34 years of marriage.
 No, we aren’t “church hoppers,” we’ve simply moved a lot with my husband’s job.
-In fact, my husband and I are currently visiting churches after our recent move to a new city.
+We have visited dozens of churches over the years.
 With all that “church searching,” we’ve learned to spot a healthy church and we’ve learned some marks of an unhealthy church.

 Although not an exhaustive list, the following seven areas will help you diagnose the health of your church or one you are visiting.

-7 signs to help you know if your church is healthy or unhealthy
+7 signs to spot a healthy church or an unhealthy church

 - Quality of the Fellowship – God designed the church to do life together, not just gather for a brief time on Sunday mornings (Acts 2:42-47).
 Do the members engage with one another before and after the service?
 Do they connect at other times during the week?
 Another important question – is their fellowship inclusive or exclusive?
 A healthy church will reach out to visitors with genuine interest and attempt to include them.